Please send me information about this trip

 *Option for hotel upgrade for $54 pp based on dbl/triple occupancy

 Day 4: Ollantaytambo - Aguas Calientes - Machupicchu

 Breakfast at the hotel then 5 min walk to the train station for your ride through the beautiful Urubamba Valley to Aguas Calientes.
 Board the shuttle bus for 30 minute ride to Machu Picchu for a private, guided tour of the ruins.
-Option to re-enter to explore Machu Picchu on your own.
+Explore the terraces, temples and ancient Inca structures with your guide.
 Board shuttle bus and return to Aguas Calientes for dinner.

 *Option to upgrade to 5* luxury hotel

 Enjoy a late morning at the hotel before you board the train to Ollantaytambo where our driver will be waiting.
 Continue by car to the village of Pisac where you have the option to hike 2-3 hours to the ruins overlooking the picturesque valley, or explore the famous market.
 Return to Cusco to your hotel.